stevenhan1991/CGA19-FFR/README.md

 - Pytorch = 0.4.0

 ## Data preparation
-Two binary files are requires for the input.
-The first one is the position informaton in the traced streamlines.
-The second one is the velocity information in the traced streamlines.
+Binary files are required for the input.
+The first are the position informaton in the traced each streamline.
+The second are the velocity information in the traced each streamline.

 ## Training models
 ```